Bernard Madoff brother pleads guilty in Ponzi case

 He still faces a lawsuit by Irving Picard, the trustee seeking money for victims of the Ponzi scheme, who has sued Peter Madoff and other family members for $255.3 million.

-The trustee charges that the family members should have detected Bernard Madoff's Ponzi scheme at the firm that operated "as if it were their family piggy bank.
+The trustee charges they should have detected Bernard Madoff's Ponzi scheme at the firm that operated "as if it were their family piggy bank.

 Lawyers for Andrew and Shana Madoff did not immediately return calls seeking comment.

-The trustee has described Peter Madoff as a savvy investor who was once vice chairman of the Financial Industry Regulatory Authority's board of governors.

-Between 1998 and 2008, Peter Madoff received more than $40 million in salary and bonuses, federal prosecutor Lisa Baroni said in court on Friday.
-Picard has said the firm funded Peter Madoff's lavish lifestyle, including a $140,000 Ferrari and a home on Manhattan's upscale Park Avenue.
+Between 1993 and 2008, Peter Madoff was paid over $36 million in salary and bonuses, Picard said, and the firm funded a lavish lifestyle that included $140,000 for a Ferrari in 1995 and a home on Manhattan's upscale Park Avenue.

 Picard has estimated customers of the Madoff firm lost about $20 billion.
 On Monday, the U.S. Supreme Court let stand a lower court ruling on the trustee's methods for calculating losses.
 That decision could help Picard repay customers faster.